 With my code, you just set-up a hue of 180° in shadows, around 45° in highlights, and that's it.
 To avoid unnatural look, the tints are shifted accordingly to their distance to the target (the farther the target is from the source, the less the algo shifts the hue of the source), so that the pixels that already have the target hue are untouched as well as those whose color is opposite (180° on the chroma wheel) to the target (like, shifting blue to red would be weird, so it's shifted to magenta instead).

 The shifts use gaussian weights on the hue distance between the source and the target.

-#17 Updated by Aurélien PIERRE 16 days ago
+#17 Updated by Aurélien PIERRE over 2 years ago

 What I suggest is achieving the same purpose in a different way.
 A color balance just balances colors, the way it does it only affect us geeks.
 The interface it displays affects its use.
 The core principle of design is the interface directs the use, and even if HSV is not the good old way to do it, it is very efficient, especially to achieve natural results in just a few settings tweaks.
 We could perfectly have both modes in the same module, the same way Profile denoising or Local contrast have.
 If I hadn't been an hardcore dt user since v0.7, I could switch to Capture One just for that feature.

 The novelty of my approach, if I dare say so, is that hues are remapped according to their distance to the target hue, which does not mess up complementary colors and respects the original gradation.
 So you can go all the way without messing your picture, that's pretty dummy-proof.

 Anyway, I will work on this if nobody wants to, although I think it would be a just a warm-up for experienced dt devs whereas I'm not a C dev at all.

 #20 Updated by Aurélien PIERRE almost 2 years ago